 Frances Harkin, Research Officer

 Frances Harkin joined HACT as a Research Officer in February 2015.
 Coming from a qualitative research background, she has extensive experience of researching diverse communities.

 Her PhD research explored the role that sport plays in the construction of identity and community with a particular focus upon the significance of sport for members of London’s Irish population.
 Frances has a keen interest in research on community and identity development, migration and the social role of sport, both in academia and the third sector.
 She continues to sustain an academic profile through participation in academic events and peer-reviewed publications.

-Christina Knudsen, Data Scientist
+Christina Knudsen, Data Analyst